 Presumably those tactics have been successful for many businesses, but not so much for mine.

 I know some of you are like, but you gotta try those “tricks” because they really do work.
+You can find more tips and tricks at sites like Dreamers or Winners all over the internet.
 Here’s a quick rundown of my experience with some of those tactics.

 Facebook and Instagram ads